MMurape/companies-house-codegen/docs/developement/coding-standards.md

 0. Use `logging` module for logging.
 1. Loggers must be declared at the top of the file after imports and global constants.
 2. The name of each logger must be `__name__`.
-3. Log level of all named loggers must be `logging.DEBUG`.
+3. Do not set log level of named loggers.
 4. Never log using the root logger.
 5. Do not share loggers between modules.
 6. Loggers stream must be set to `stdout`;